 (iii.)
 10 points will be given to applicants with sound experienced managing agents of low-income multifamily housing.
-This experience is defined by the highest number of units or projects (with at least 20% of the units being considered lowincome) currently managed.
-Only those units in projects that are considered lowincome units will be counted in this total. (iv.)
-1 point for being an AHFA-approved CHDO applicant applying for Housing Credits combined with HOME and has attended AHFA's CHDO Workshop.
+This experience is defined by the highest number of units or projects (with at least 20% of the units being considered low-income) currently managed.
+Only those units in projects that are considered low-income units will be counted in this total.